 Major issues cited in the letter include the erosion of Trail Ridge as the eastern barrier of the swamp, demonstration mining would be shallower than future mining and might not reflect full future impacts, and Twin Pines’ use of an outdated hydrogeology model.

-Heard enough?
-Please write the Georgia Environmental Protection Division your comments on this proposed mine.
+2. Write the Georgia Environmental Protection Division your comments on this proposed mine.

 Okefenokee Science FAQ